What expenses can I claim through my limited company?

 Your company may provide financial support towards private medical insurance for employees.
 This is regarded as a ‘benefit in kind’.
 Employees will need to pay personal tax on the insurance and your company will pay National Insurance.

 In most circumstances, entertainment expenses are not tax deductible – even if it is a genuine expense incurred in your business.

-If you’ve incurred the cost of business entertaining personally, (perhaps whilst networking) you may be able to claim the expense as being incurred in the performance of your duties as a director.
-However, these costs would be disallowed in the company profits.
+If you’ve incurred the cost of business entertaining personally (perhaps whilst networking), you may be able to claim the expense as being incurred in the performance of your duties as a director.
+However, these costs would be disallowed from the company profits.
 This means that the net effect is the same as not claiming the expenses in the first place.

 Final say on claiming expenses through your limited company

 As you can see, there are plenty of opportunities for your limited company to claim tax relief on things for your business.
-If there’s one take home message, it’s to ensure that when your business claims expenses that they’re reasonable.
-This means no hotel rooms at the Savoy or meals out at Claridges for business trips!
+If there’s one take-home message, it’s to ensure that when your business claims expenses, they’re reasonable.
+This means no hotel rooms at the Savoy or meals out at Claridge’s for business trips!

 To sum up, the expenses you claim need to be “wholly, exclusively or necessary” for your business.